Victor-Mannelli/MyWalletApp/README.md

 In this project you can create an account, log in, add all money transactions you make and show them on the receipt page, where you have a list of all of them with representations of expenses (money spent) or entrances (money received), with a display in the bottom showing the final amount.

 This project was done while studying Full Stack Development in Driven Education.
-It was the first full stack project but also the fist to have almost no mandatory requirements besides using specifics tools in the BackEnd like mongodb, express, joi and cors.
+It was the first full stack project but also the first to have almost no mandatory requirements besides using specific tools in the BackEnd like mongodb, express, joi and cors.

-Thanks for the attention, if you have time checkout my others projects!
+Thanks for the attention!
+If you have time, checkout my others projects!